swissniggi/DBAdmin/README.md

 __2018/09/14__<br />
 Changed the name of the repository from 'DBAdminJS' to 'DBAdmin'.</br>
-The base repository was changed from 'DBAdminPHP' to 'DBAdminOld' accordingly.
+~The base repository was changed from 'DBAdminPHP' to 'DBAdminOld' accordingly.~</br>
+_DBAdminOld was removed on November 13th 2018_

 __Important Information__<br />
 All mysql functions are executed with the logged-in user.<br />